OpenSourceEverything/WikidPad/README.md

 make build-bin
 ```

 ## Notes

+## Releases

+- Linux-only release artifacts are supported today.
+- See `docs/RELEASING.md` for how to version, tag, package, and publish.
+- CI builds and packages artifacts using provider‑neutral scripts under `scripts/`.
+ - Artifacts include `SHA256SUMS` and optionally a GPG signature `SHA256SUMS.asc`.

 - The command-line accepts either a bare wiki file path (old style) or
   `--wiki /path/to/YourWiki.wiki` (new style).
 Use the `.wiki` file inside
   your wiki directory.
 - GTK warnings like "No accel key found" and size assertions can occur on
   some Linux setups and are typically harmless.

 ## License